pront-Ix/alim-agent-beta/README.md

 ## Setup and Installation

-To set up and run the Alim_app locally, follow these steps:
+To set up and run the Alim locally, follow these steps:

 ### Prerequisites